emberjs/guides/source/testing/testing-components.md

 ### Waiting on Asynchronous Behavior
 Often, interacting with a component will cause asynchronous behavior to occur, such as HTTP requests, or timers.
-The `wait` helper is designed to handle these scenarios, by providing a hook to ensure assertions are made after all ajax requests and timers are complete.
+The `wait` helper is designed to handle these scenarios, by providing a hook to ensure assertions are made after all Ajax requests and timers are complete.

 Imagine you have a typeahead component that uses [`Ember.run.debounce`](http://emberjs.com/api/classes/Ember.run.html#method_debounce) to limit requests to the server, and you want to verify that results are displayed after typing a character.